My relationship with Raleigh began on Mother’s Day in 1961 when I was eight years old and continued for eleven blessed years.

 “I’m calling him Raleigh,” I informed them both, even though they thought it was an overly pretentious name.
 On the way back to Huron Street, they tried to convince me to call him something else, but my mind was made up.
 His name was going to be Raleigh, and that was that.

 It was a Mother’s Day I will never forget.
 Poor Mammy asked my mother to pull off the side of the road so she could throw up again, and right before we got to Huron Street Raleigh puked all over my new dress.
-(For the next eighteen years every time Raleigh got into a car he would dry heave and then spit up.)

 I often look back at that time in my life and refer to it as before Raleigh and after Raleigh.
 Before that Mother’s Day and after that Mother’s Day.